hemidactylus/workshop-nosqlbench/_src_README.md

-NoSQLBench keeps track of count/timing information for many operations, which range from substitution of variables in the workload commands to actual sending of an I/O operation to the database.
+NoSQLBench keeps track of count/timing information for many operations, which range from substitution of variables in the workload consrtuction to the actual sending of an I/O operation to the database.
 <!-- 2L ENDIF -->

 #### Additional "histostats" datafile